jec-project/jec-jdi/README.md

 # JDI Project

-JavaScript Dependency Injection (JDI) framework is a [JavaScript Entreprise Container][jec-url] project that provides the ability to inject components into a JEC application in a typesafe way.
+JavaScript Dependency Injection (JDI) framework is a [JavaScript Enterprise Container][jec-url] project that provides the ability to inject components into a JEC application in a typesafe way.

 [![][jec-logo]][jec-url]